nefarius/docs.nefarius.at/docs/projects/Vicius/Server-Discovery.md

     }
     ```

+!!! warning "Protect the JSON file properly"
+    Make sure to deliver both the executable and the configuration file to a location on the target machine that is not writable to non-elevated users (e.g. some sub-directory of `Program Files` or similar).

 ### Edit the string table resource

 If you wish to both avoid compiling your own binary and shipping a configuration file, you can use [Resource Hacker](https://angusj.com/resourcehacker/) on the updater executable and edit the string table entry `105` as seen below: